 People in Blue Zones regularly drink lots of clean water.
 They also consume coffee, tea (particularly green & black), kombucha, and wine, particularly red.
 Alcohol, like with most everything regarding the Blue Zone Mediterranean Diet, is ingested in moderation.

 Overeating is frowned upon.
 Many Blue Zone people live by the 80% full rule, also called hara hachi bu.
 The general idea is to stop eating when you feel 80% full.
 Of course, consistent, daily exercise (cardio and resistance/weightlifting/isometrics) and balanced lifestyle choices (proper sleep, socializing, spirituality/soul searching, etc.) are also vital to help keep stress and unbalance to a minimum.

-For most people, successfully implementing and living the Blue Zone Mediterranean Diet means a reduced need to deal with and manage obesity (childhood and adult) and excessive weight loss and gain.
-Genes/genetics definitely play a strong role in things, but the overall balanced nature of the diet allows for maintaining optimal weight through a healthy, consistent metabolism.
-The Blue Zone diet encourages and fosters balance, thus allowing the human body to function at optimal levels for the short and long-terms.
+For most people, successfully implementing and living the Blue Zone Mediterranean Diet means using food as medicine which leads to a reduced need to deal with and manage obesity (childhood and adult) and excessive weight loss and gain.
+As well, it increases the likelihood of efficient and effective organ (heart, liver, kidneys, etc.) functioning.
+Genes/genetics definitely play a strong role in things, but the overall balanced nature of the diet allows for maintaining optimal weight through a healthy, consistent metabolism & bacterial gut health (immunity).
+The Blue Zone diet encourages and fosters moderation, helping keep stress and disease (obesity, diabetes, heart disease, cancer, arthritis, etc. and possibly even Coronavirus/COVID-19) in check, thus allowing the human body to function at optimally balanced levels for the short and long-terms.

 The Blue Zone Meditteranean Diet & Body Type